 The Closed Facebook Group means that every Facebook user can see the group, search the group and see its members.
 You can’t see the posts and discussions within it, hence you must request to be a member and the admin of the group must accept you.
-Only after this you will be able to take part of the groups’ discussions.
+Only after this you will be able to take part in the groups’ discussions.

 The Public Facebook Group is the one that lets you see the posts within it even though you are not a member.
-Later on this article we’ll talk a bit about Groups Notifications, but right now I just want to mention that if you want to receive notifications from a group, you must be a member of that particular group.
+Later on this article, we’ll talk a bit about Groups Notifications, but right now I just want to mention that if you want to receive notifications from a group, you must be a member of that particular group.
 And although the Public Group is visible to everyone, you must request to become a member, so that you’ll receive notifications.